About the Solid Waste Division

 Note: Yard waste generated/left by a private contractor will not be collected by City crews.
 Homeowners and/or the contractor must dispose of these materials.

-Through an app and online portal, we are enhancing the public’s experience by providing more ways to request a service, report issues, or ask a question.
-To request a collection of brush, limbs, or bags of yard waste through Paducah 311, click the button link, click "Create a new Request," and select "Brush Pickup (Yard Waste)" as the request type.
+How to Request a Collection of Brush, Limbs, or Bags of Leaves/Yard Waste Call the Public Works Department at 270-444-8511 or use the Paducah 311 online portal.
+To request a collection through Paducah 311, click the button link, click "Create a new Request," and select "Brush Pickup (Yard Waste)" as the request type.
 Collections can be requested through the app, too!
 Learn more about Paducah 311.

 Commercial collection is provided by the City of Paducah at various charges depending on the size of dumpster needed and the frequency of pick-ups.
 Contact the Public Works Department at 270-444-8511 for costs, collection information, and regulations for the dumpster pad.